-11.-(1) A member who is in any way, directly or indirectly, interested in a transaction or project of the Commission shall disclose the nature of his interest at the first meeting of the Commission at which he is present after the relevant facts have come to his knowledge.
+30 11.-(1) A member who is in any way, directly or indirectly, interested in a transaction or project of the Commission shall disclose the nature of his interest at the first meeting of the Commission at which he is present after the relevant facts have come to his knowledge.

-- (2) A disclosure under sub-paragraph (1) shall be recorded in the minutes of the meeting of the Commission and, after the disclosure, that member - (a) shall not take part in any deliberation or decision of the Commission with respect to that transaction or project; and - (b) shall be disregarded for the purpose of constituting a quorum of the Commission for such deliberation or decision. - (3) No act or proceedings of the Commission shall be questioned on the ground that a member has contravened this paragraph. - (4) For the purposes of this paragraph, a member whose spouse, parent, son, adopted son, daughter or adopted daughter has an interest in the transaction or project referred to in sub-paragraph (1) shall be deemed to be interested in such transaction or project.
+(2) A disclosure under sub-paragraph (1) shall be recorded in the minutes of the meeting of the Commission and, after the disclosure, that member -

+- (a) shall not take part in any deliberation or decision of the Commission with respect to that transaction or project; and - (b) shall be disregarded for the purpose of constituting a quorum of the Commission for such deliberation or decision.

+(3) For the purposes of this paragraph, a member whose spouse, parent, son, adopted son, daughter or adopted daughter has an interest in the transaction or project referred to in sub-paragraph (1) shall be deemed to be interested in such transaction or project.

-Sealing of documents
+10 Sealing of documents

-- 12.-(1) All deeds and other documents requiring the seal of the Commission shall be sealed with the common seal of the Commission in the presence of any 2 officers of the Commission duly authorised by the Commission to act in that behalf and shall be signed by those officers. - (2) Such signing shall be sufficient evidence that the common seal of the Commission has been duly and properly affixed and that the seal is the lawful common seal of the Commission - (3) The Commission may by resolution or otherwise appoint an officer or employee of the Commission or any other agent, either generally or in a particular case, to execute or sign on behalf of the Commission any agreement or other instrument not under seal in relation to any matter coming within the powers of the Commission. - (4) Section 12 of the Registration of Deeds Act (Cap.
+12.-(1) All deeds and other documents requiring the seal of the Commission shall be sealed with the common seal of the Commission in the presence of any 2 officers of the Commission duly authorised by the Commission to act in that behalf and shall be signed by those officers.

+(2) Such signing shall be sufficient evidence that the common seal of the Commission 15 has been duly and properly affixed and that the seal is the lawful common seal of the Commission.

+(3) The Commission may by resolution or otherwise appoint an officer or employee of the Commission or any other agent, either generally or in a particular case, to execute or sign on behalf of the Commission any agreement or other instrument not under seal 20 in relation to any matter coming within the powers of the Commission.

+(4) Section 12 of the Registration of Deeds Act (Cap.
 269) shall not apply to any instrument purporting to have been executed under sub-paragraph (1).